LexiccLabs/MaaraaDAO/README.md

 # MaaraaWeb
-- MaaraaDAO is a collective of Anonymous Authentication Advertisig Apps on Substrate Networks
+- MaaraaDAO is a collective of Anonymous Authentication based Advertisig App Engine ported to Substrate Systems

 ## Primordial
 - Maaraa is the dravidian god of ancient species and spectres ( https://en.wikipedia.org/wiki/M%C4%81ra )